Is Halloween a old Roman tradition

 Is Halloween a old Roman tradition? (foto bekir-donmez-unsplash)

-The pumpkin makes an entrance at Halloween
+The pumpkin makes an appearance at Halloween

 The celebrations for Halloween have always been accompanied by bonfires and games that included fire in one way or the other, like men throwing burning sticks at each other.
 Lanterns only appeared in the Middle Ages, first made from hollowed-out turnips and after the 16th century from pumpkins, it is a typical Anglo-Saxon part of Halloween, but in recent years it has been enthusiastically entered Italian Halloween celebrations.

-The pumpkin in Italy from Mantua
+The Mantua pumpkin in Italy

 Halloween and the pumpkin are forever linked